Nes Municipality (Vest-Agder)

-Nes is a former municipality located in the old Vest-Agder county in Norway.
-The 150 km2 municipality existed from 1893 until its dissolution in 1965.
-The municipality is located in the southwestern part of the present-day municipality of Flekkefjord.
-Its administrative centre was the village of Nes, located just outside the town of Flekkefjord.
+Nes is a former municipality in the old Vest-Agder county, Norway.
+The 148.2 km2 municipality existed from 1893 until its dissolution in 1965.
+The area is now part of Flekkefjord Municipality in the traditional district of Lister in Agder county.
+The administrative centre of the municipality was the small village of Sunde in Nes parish, located just outside the town of Flekkefjord (which was its own separate municipality).